tutorcruncher/timecruncher/_posts/2015-04-28-running-english-language-school.md

 ---
 layout: post
-title:  Five essential steps to running an english language school
+title:  "Five essential steps to running an english language school"
 permalink: running-english-language-school
 ---
 _ Have you ever thought of opening your own language school?
 At TutorCruncher,